 The history of radiology and medicine has been entwined for well over a century since the use of X-rays and other techniques became sophisticated enough to offer diagnoses to patients.
 However, today's radiologists and radiology technicians find their specialization in a state of flux, as changes in technology and increased competition in the field result in changes in the professional landscape.

 The data contained in this report demonstrates this.
-In compiling the report, we examined current average salaries, average salaries for advertised positions, and a range of other datasets, and used this examination to derive our conclusions regarding the health of the radiology field as we move into the second quarter of 2019.
+In compiling the report, we examined current average salaries, average salaries for advertised positions, and a range of other datasets, and used this examination to derive our conclusions regarding the health of the radiology field.

 In this article, we will summarize this report, helping readers to gain an effective understanding of the data.
 To read the report in full, click here.